statgenlmu/coala/README.md

 Coala also directly imports the simulation results into `R`, and allows to calculate additional summary statistics from the results.

-__Coala is currently in an early version.
-Please make sure to always check the simulation commands it executed before drawing conclusions from the simulation results.__
+Coala is currently in an early version.
+Please check the simulation commands it executed before drawing conclusions from the simulation results.

 Installation